An Erd\H{o}s problem on random subset sums in finite abelian groups

 \subsection{Proof of Proposition~\ref{prop:poisson-miss}}

 Fix $m\in\{1,2\}$ and $B\subseteq \F_p^\times$ with $|B|=m$.
-We estimate the factorial moments of $X_B$ by comparing them with those of a Poisson random variable of mean $m\lambda$, and then apply these bounds in the following Bonferroni-type inequalities (which arise from the inclusion-exclusion principle on factorial moments; see, e.g.,~\cite[Lemma~2.1]{AfPa18} and~\cite[Theorem 8.2.1(b)]{CsPM}).
-For every integer-valued random variable $Z\ge 0$, it holds that
+We estimate the factorial moments of $X_B$ by comparing them with those of a Poisson random variable of mean $m\lambda$, and then apply these bounds in the following Bonferroni-type inequalities (which arise from the inclusion-exclusion principle on factorial moments; see, e.g.,~\cite[Eq.~(1.276)]{JKK05} and \cite[Exercises~1.6.9--1.6.10]{Durrett19}).
+For every nonnegative integer-valued random variable $Z$ with finite support, it holds that

 and for every integer $R\ge 0$,